duty-bound/ramda/Ramda.md

 #### otherwise

-In the example below `Error!` will only be printed if the promise is rejected:
+In the example below `Error!` will only be printed if the promise is rejected (i.e., if `date` is odd):
 ```
 const date = Date.now()